The True Cost of IT Downtime & How to Combat it

 Downtime is estimated to cost UK businesses over £2 billion per year in lost revenue.

-It is not just ecommerce that is hit hard by downtime.
-Most businesses rely on their IT systems in order to run, even if they are not transactional in nature.
+It is not just large companies who are affected by IT downtime.
+Most businesses rely on their IT systems in order to run, and for a small business any amount of downtime can seriously hamper employees’ productivity.
 How many of your employees’ daily tasks require the use of a computer?
 Would loss of email functionality seriously hamper the running of your business?
 Perhaps there is a customer management system that everyone needs to access.
 Could your business run without it?

 Even if you work in the public sector, or a non-profit organisation, the cost of IT downtime can be astronomical.
 Revenue may not be a factor, but work piles up, and employees still have to be paid.
 This results in greater strain on employees when they must work harder to clear the backlog, and potential damage to your organisation’s reputation.